LinkouCommander/Git450/README.md

 * **Repository Server (serverR):** A backend server that maintains the document list of members, allowing users to view, upload, and delete documents.
 * **Deployment Server (serverD):** A backend server that maintains a list of deployed documents.

+## Idiosyncrasy
+* To implement the log function, a `log.txt` file will be created to store the history of commands executed by members.

 ## Changes to On-Screen Messages
 * **Client**\
 `Wrong command`: Member client enters invalid command\
 `Invalid input, please try again.`: Enter a response other than Y/N when prompted for overwrite confirmation\
-`The remove request failed.`: The confirmation message received when there are no target files to delete in the system `Get socket name failed`: Debug code for getting socket name\
+`The remove request failed.`: The confirmation message received when there are no target files to delete in the system\
+`Get socket name failed`: Debug code for getting socket name

 * **serverM**\
 `Failed to allocate memory`: Debug code for memory allocation\